-The J-2 Series control electronics provide control, diagnostics, and fault management for the system.
+The J-5 Series control electronics provide control, diagnostics, and fault management for the system.
 Primary control and diagnostics are provided through dedicated signal connections on the interface panel.
 The hardware interface circuitry is highly similar to the other DIAMOND OEM products.
 See Section Four: Control Interfaces for a detailed interface description.

 A secondary Ethernet interface is provided for diagnostics and troubleshooting.
-See Appendix A: Embedded Diagnostics & Fault Matrix for more information.
+See Appendix A: Embedded Diagnostics & Fault Matrix in the operator's manual for more information.

-All J-2 Series lasers are equipped with a main controller as well as a microcontroller located in the RF module.
+All J-5 Series lasers are equipped with a main controller as well as a microcontroller located in the RF module.
 Fault management is accomplished by the main controller using data from a variety of sensors as well as data collected by the RF module's microcontroller which communicates with the main controller over a serial bus.